 My family has a new running joke because when confronted with fibrous inputs, Lomi makes an interesting sound.
 I often hear someone yelling across the house that “the Lomi is farting again!”

 When it is busy chopping and grinding the kitchen scraps, the fibrous material can temporarily get caught on the rotating grinder and get dragged along the side of the metal pail.
-This causes a sound that some describe as groaning… but it could also be described as a farty noise, and this brings us no end of amusement.
-The first few times it occurred it was a bit alarming, but we’ve all become used to the occasional fart from the Lomi now.
+This causes a sound that some describe as groaning… but could also be described as a farty noise, bringing us no end of amusement.
+The first few times it occurred, it was a bit alarming, but we’ve all become used to the occasional fart from the Lomi now.

-Finally, if you collect waste in a countertop compost pail for a while before you add it to Lomi, be forewarned that the early part of the cycle may smell like the funky, slightly-spoiled bottom of the bucket’s contents.
-It’s best to get your vegetables, meat, or other organic waste processing in the device as quickly as possible to reduce smell potential.
-While the carbon filter handles a lot, after a while the odors can build up.
+If you collect waste in a countertop compost pail for a while before you add it to Lomi, the early part of the cycle may smell like the funky, slightly-spoiled bottom of the bucket’s contents.
+Get your vegetables, meat, or other organic waste processing in the device as quickly as possible to reduce smell potential.
+While the carbon filter handles a lot, after a while, the odors can build up.
 This is also why they recommend you don’t let waste sit in the device for more than a day or two before running a batch.
-This same issue can occur with those back-of-the-fridge bits of food waste you would normally throw straight into the trash as they already have some pungent odors associated with them.
+This same issue can occur with those back-of-the-fridge bits of food waste you would normally throw straight into the trash as they already have some pungent odors.
 It’s best to avoid letting things go quite that far before you run a batch!

 Benefits I Discovered

 I was pleasantly surprised that the energy usage did not add a significant cost to my power bill.
 Lomi genuinely seems quite energy-efficient, and that’s a good sign.